 Prerequisites

-Before rebasing, ensure you have a clean working directory.
+Before rebasing, make sure you have a clean working directory.
 This means that you don't have any files either untracked by Git (meaning that they exist locally but aren't tracked by Git), or have any uncommitted changes to existing files (meaning that you have changes to files locally but they haven't been added to the staging area, or pushed to the remote repository yet).
-Check this by running git status
+Check this by running git status.
+If there are uncommitted changes, either commit them or stash them using git stash.

 Step-by-step guide to rebase a feature branch with main